kristian-lange-tw/JATOS_docs/versioned_docs/version-3.6.1/Run_your_study/Run-your-Study-with-Worker-and-Batch-Manager.md

 #### Get Links

-For **Personal Single Workers** and **Personal Multiple Workers** click "**Get Links <span class="glyphicon glyphicon-link"></span>**" ("Add" in older versions).
+For **Personal Single Workers** and **Personal Multiple Workers** click "**Get Links <span className="glyphicon glyphicon-link"></span>**" ("Add" in older versions).
 You can enter a description or identification for the worker in the 'Comments' box.
 You can also create several at once.

 **General Single Workers** only have one link.
 Each time somebody clicks on the link, JATOS will create a new separate worker.
-Get this link by clicking on "**Get Link <span class="glyphicon glyphicon-link"></span>**" in its row.
+Get this link by clicking on "**Get Link <span className="glyphicon glyphicon-link"></span>**" in its row.

 How to connect to MTurk and create links to run with **MTurk Workers** is described in its own page: [Connect to Mechanical Turk](Connect-to-Mechanical-Turk.html).

-Alternatively there is a "**Get Worker Links <span class="glyphicon glyphicon-link"></span>**" button in the top of the Worker & Batch Manger page that is a shortcut to create those links.
+Alternatively there is a "**Get Worker Links <span className="glyphicon glyphicon-link"></span>**" button in the top of the Worker & Batch Manger page that is a shortcut to create those links.

 #### See Workers

-Click on the "<span class="glyphicon glyphicon-chevron-right"></span>" button in the left in each worker type row to expand it and see all generated workers.
+Click on the "<span className="glyphicon glyphicon-chevron-right"></span>" button in the left in each worker type row to expand it and see all generated workers.
 The column "Study State" indicates in which [state](Manage-Results.html#state) this study run currently is.

 ![Worker Table](/img/worker_and_batch_manager4.png)